 Other types of paid leave employees are entitled to include:

-• Accident, serious illness or hospitalization, or death of a family member: two calendar days, or four if travel is required
+- Accident, serious illness or hospitalization, or death of a family member: generally up to five days, depending on the circumstances.

 You must always inform the employer in advance.
 Depending on your company’s CCT, you may receive additional paid time off.
 You should check with your employer to see if any is available.